 Comfort and Movement

 You can stretch, adjust your position, or shift around freely.
-The open design works well for warm weather paddling.
-The cooling splash feels refreshing.
-You will get wet, but in summer this is usually welcome.
+The open design works well for warm weather paddling, and the cooling splash feels refreshing.

 When to Choose Sit-On-Top